-- 1. This procedure applies to Hybrid/PBX mode only in a system that includes QCC operator positions. - Each ground-start, loop-start, or automatic-in tie trunk programmed to ring into the QCC queue can be associated with one or more QCC operator positions. - If a trunk assigned to ring into the QCC queue is also used for shared remote access, see See "Remote Access Features" on page 337.
-You must assign remote access before you assign a QCC system operator to receive calls (see "QCC Operator to Receive Call Types" on page -294). - Do not change the factory setting of No QCC Operator Assigned to Receive Calls for trunks dedicated to incoming calls for calling groups, trunks used as personal lines, DID trunks, unequipped DS1 trunks, or dial-in tie trunks.
+- 1. This procedure applies to Hybrid/PBX mode only in a system that includes QCC operator positions. - Each ground-start, loop-start, or automatic-in tie trunk programmed to ring into the QCC queue can be associated with one or more QCC operator positions. - 3.
+If a trunk assigned to ring into the QCC queue is also used for shared remote access, see "Remote Access Features" on page 3-502 for instructions.
+You must assign remote access before you assign a QCC system operator to receive calls.
+See "QCC Operator to Receive Call Types" on page 3-379 for more information. - 4.
+Do not change the factory setting of No QCC Operator Assigned to Receive Calls for trunks dedicated to incoming calls for calling groups, trunks used as personal lines, DID trunks, unequipped DS1 trunks, or dial-in tie trunks.